Bounded Geometries on Hybrid Landau-Ginzburg models of Calabi-Yau complete intersections and $L^2$-Hodge Theory: Bounded Calabi-Yau geometry and strong ellipticity

 \subsection{Bounded Calabi-Yau geometry of $X_{CY}$}

-We move to the problem of existence of a bounded Calabi-Yau volume form.
+We move on to the problem of the existence of a bounded Calabi-Yau form.
 We assume the Calabi-Yau condition $d_1+\cdots+d_r=n$.
 We have an explicit formula for the non-vanishing holomorphic volume form in Definition \ref{volumeform}.
-We need to prove that it is bounded (see Definition \ref{Definition:bounded} for the definition of a bounded section.)
+We need to prove that there is a metric $\mathfrak{g}_s$ that makes $\nabla^k \Omega$ and $\nabla^k \Theta$ bounded for all $k$.
+It turns out that the size of the norm $\Omega$ and $\Theta$ is controlled by the constant $s\geq 0$ which was introduced in \eqref{Kahler potential} to define the K\"ahler metric $\mathfrak{g}_s$ on $\cX$.
+Recall that the metric $\widetilde{g}_s$ is defined by the K\"ahler potential $u^{1+s}.$